By Ginny Mies and Mark Sullivan, MacworldJAN 7, 2011 2:13 am PST

 Probably the worst-kept secret phone of CES, the HTC Thunderbolt is finally official on Verizon’s 4G LTE network.
 According to Peter Chou, CEO of HTC, this smartphone is incredibly fast.

-Similar to the HTC EVO 4G, the monstrous Thunderbolt sports a 4.3-inch Super LCD display and a front-facing video camera.
+HTC EVO 4G, the monstrous Thunderbolt sports a 4.3-inch Super LCD display and a front-facing video camera.
 We’re guessing that it also has an 8-megapixel camera, but that has yet to be confirmed.
 Running on the new version of HTC Sense (which has a cloud-based online component).
 8-megapixel camera.
 The Thunderbolt also incorporates Skype video chat into the HTC Sense interface.

 Pricing and availability have not yet been announced and we’re still a bit fuzzy on the specs.—GM